Even the greatest, most successful products eventually decline.

 Examples of product life cycle stages in action

-There are many examples of the product life cycle and its various stages already available to explore.
-Let’s take a look at some wins and some losses for a variety of products and check out where they currently sit in their product life cycle and why.
+Many examples of the product life cycle and its various stages are already available to explore.
+Let’s look at some wins and losses for various products and check out where they currently sit in their product life cycle and why.

 The iPad